-If we dispose of any of our mineral properties, we may consider retaining interest in such properties and that interest may be in the form of a joint venture.
-The existence or occurrence of one or more of the following circumstances and events could have a material adverse impact on our profitability or the viability of our interests that may be held through joint ventures, which could have a material adverse impact on our future cash flows, earnings, results of operations and financial condition:
+Our business plan anticipates that we may retain interest in properties which we have transferred in whole or in part to other parties who may choose to establish mining operations, and that interest may be in the form of a joint venture or earn-in arrangement, such as the Earn-In Agreement entered into in relation to the Pickle Crow Project.
+The existence or occurrence of one or more of the following circumstances and events could have a material adverse impact on our profitability or the viability of our interests that may be held through joint venture arrangements, including the Pickle Crow Project, which could have a material adverse impact on our future cash flows, earnings, results of operations and financial condition:

-- disagreements with joint venture partners on how to develop and operate mines efficiently; - inability to exert influence over certain strategic decisions made in respect of joint venture properties; - inability of joint venture partners to meet their obligations to the joint venture or third parties; and - litigation between joint venture partners regarding joint venture matters.
+- disagreements with joint venture partners on how to develop and operate mines efficiently; - inability to exert influence over certain strategic decisions made in respect of joint venture properties; - inability of joint venture partners to meet their obligations to the joint venture or third parties; and

+• litigation between joint venture partners regarding joint venture matters.